 The benefits of digital assessment at a business school

-Academic staff also benefit from decreasing the time needed for marking assessment and not having to deal with illegible handwriting.
-They also find a wide range of questions sets, enabling them to create more diverse types of questions and keep the exams save.
+Academic staff also benefit from decreasing the time needed for marking assessments and not having to deal with illegible handwriting.
+They also find a wide range of questions sets, enabling them to create more diverse types of questions and keep the exams saved for future use.
 Kozminski claims that even the most senior professors want e-exams once the faculties have tried them.